Tsmith5151/recommendation-systems/README.md

 2.)
 Scalability

+One thing to keep in mind when developing recommendation systems is scalability.
+In this application, the dataset is relatively small sample with only 10k users.
+In practice, we could expect millions of users and the current design would need to be optimized.
+First, we could design a segmentation model to break-up computing a single monolithic pairwise similarity matrix.
+In other words, the first task could be to use the user/course attributes to create a set of features vectors, which are inputs into a clustering algorithm (e.g. K-Means) in order to segment similar users into 'k' clusters.
+Then we could apply a pairwise similarity distance metric for all customers assigned to a given cluster across multiple nodes.
+This approach allows the user similarity matrix to be constructed and results written to the data store in parallel.
+Moreover, we could also convert the data preprocessing steps in `recommender/utils` to PySpark for additional parallelization.

 3.)
 Improvement to the API:
 - The current API returns a JSON payload containing only the user ID and score, which by default is the cosine similarity measurement.
 Future work